navcoin/navcoin-org/content/community-fund/index.en.md

         <div class="item-card">
           <div class="item-main">
             <div class="item-icon-container">
-              <h2 class="cf-proposal-title">Carbon Neutral&nbsp;NavCoin </h2>
+              <h2 class="cf-proposal-title">Carbon Neutral&nbsp;Navcoin </h2>
             </div>
             <div class="item-details-group">
               <div class="item-text">
-                <p style="margin-top:0; margin-bottom: 15px;">This Community Fund project is designed to offset the carbon footprint of the NavCoin network, making NAV the world's first carbon neutral cryptocurrency. <br><br>This proposal calculates the amount of electricity used by the network and the ecosystem around it - and proposes to purchase native forest carbon credits to offset this.
+                <p style="margin-top:0; margin-bottom: 15px;">This Community Fund project is designed to offset the carbon footprint of the Navcoin network, making NAV the world's first carbon neutral cryptocurrency. <br><br>This proposal calculates the amount of electricity used by the network and the ecosystem around it - and proposes to purchase native forest carbon credits to offset this.
 You can <a href="https://collab.navcoin.org/s/carbon-neutral-navcoin/custom_pages/container/view?id=6" target="_blank" style="color:white; text-decoration: underline">read more about it here.</a></p>
                 <div class="cf-proposal-stat">
                     <h4>Status</h4>
                     <h4>Pending</h4>